 In less serious cases, OTC medications or a cushion device (like a donut that fits around the cyst) may suffice.

 Since a medical professional has not yet examined your foot, you may want to consider making an appointment to see a health care provider or a podiatrist.
-S/he will be able to examine the growth, figure out what it is, and treat it appropriately.
-For more resources, such as finding a podiatrist in your area and/or additional information about foot conditions, check out the American Podiatric Medical Association.
+They will be able to examine the growth, figure out what it is, and treat it appropriately.
+For more resources, such as finding a podiatrist in your area or additional information about foot conditions, check out the American Podiatric Medical Association.
 In the meantime, you may find relief from the good old RICE treatment: Rest, Ice, Compress, and Elevate.

 Here's hoping that this response hammered home your options,Alice!